albertoZurini/surveillance_opencv/README.md

 # OpenCV Surveillance

+# Docker build
+Run `cd docker && sudo bash build.sh`.
+It will automatically build the GPU version.
+If you don't have a GPU, check `c40838de39ce94a37f00f23de6040be7fb377e34` commit.

+# Edit configuration.py file!

+# Enable VIMEO Upload
+Uncomment rows 123-127 of main.py.

 ## Features
 - HTTP request, with last recorded frame, to a server (eg. so it can be sent via Telegram bot or mail)
 - Standard Deviation motion detection